 Photo of Dayna Bateman by Susan Sabo

 Dayna Bateman is a recovering tech worker (MSc, HCI) and an emerging writer.
 Her work has appeared in trade publications like Internet Retailing and literary journals like Pacifica and The American Literary Review.
-Dayna is a recipient of the 2026 PEN/Jean Stein Grant for Literary Oral History and is a 2026 Klaustrið Artist in Residence.
+Dayna is a PEN/Jean Stein Literary Oral History Grantee and a 2026 Klaustrið Artist in Residence.

 About me and my work

-I received the 2025 ALR Essay Prize for my essay Deracination, Or How to Disappear, which interrogates the decision of my Indigenous Sámi ancestors to pass for White in the racial climate of 1880s America.
-An alum of the Tin House, Kenyon Review, and Granta Memoir Workshops, I was awarded a Storyknife Residency on the strength and promise of my memoir-in-progress.
+In 2025 I received the American Literary Review Award in Essays for Deracination, Or How to Disappear, which interrogates the decision of my Indigenous Sámi ancestors to pass for White in the racial climate of 1880s America.
+I am a 2023 Storyknife Fellow and an alum of the Tin House, Kenyon Review, and Granta Memoir Workshops.

 It has been said that reading is inhaling and writing is exhaling.
 Here’s what I’m reading now or just put down.